Daniela Padrón: First Latin Grammy Nomination

-During her teenage years, she became a member of a rock band, which allowed her to explore a different musical environment from the academic.
+During her teenage years, she became a member of a rock band, which allowed her to explore a different musical environment from the traditional and academic to the more contemporary and experimental.
 This experience eventually led her to join the Venezuelan world music band Gaêlica as a violinist.
 As a member of this group, in 2013 she achieved her first nomination for the Latin Grammy Awards in the category of best folk album for her work on the album Luz, una navidad celta en Venezuela.

 Solo career, second and third Latin Grammy Nomination

 In 2012, Padrón decided to move to the United States.
 Based in Miami, she initially conducted a children's orchestra and worked as a music teacher.
 In the mid-2010s she got in touch with musician César Muñoz and returned to the artistic environment.
 In 2016 she released his first album as a soloist, entitled Bach to Venezuela, which features compositions by Johann Sebastian Bach with Venezuelan rhythms.